Remington Model 11-48: Design

 The Model 11-48 is a long-recoil operated semi-automatic shotgun based on the Model 11, itself based on an 1898 design by John Browning.
 Shells are stored in a tubular magazine under the barrel.
 When a chambered shell is fired, the barrel and bolt recoiling together (for a distance greater than the shell length) re-cock the hammer, eject the spent shell, and feed another shell from the magazine into the action.

-The Model 11-48 was revolutionary in that it ushered in stamped steel components for a lower cost of assembly, a mass production technology pioneered by the Nazi firearms industry shortly before WWII (adopted in Remington's military rifle production with the M1903A3, and in civilian rifles with the Model 721 in 1948) which was not used in civilian shotguns prior to 1949, and featured truly interchangeable parts not requiring fitting by a gunsmith, and was reliable in the extreme.
+The Model 11-48 was revolutionary in that it ushered in stamped steel components for a lower cost of assembly, a mass production technology pioneered by the German firearms industry shortly before WWII (adopted in Remington's military rifle production with the M1903A3, and in civilian rifles with the Model 721 in 1948) which was not used in civilian shotguns prior to 1949, and featured truly interchangeable parts not requiring fitting by a gunsmith, and was reliable in the extreme.
 The impact of these changes can be seen on every Remington shotgun since, and is also prevalent on competitor's models.
 The Model 11-48 differs from the Model 11 in the shape of its machined steel receiver and the use of less expensive stamped steel internal parts.
 The easily removable aluminum trigger housing was also featured on its successors.

 Like the Model 11, the gun operated by way of two return springs.
 The first, located in the buttstock, serves as the resistance to the bolt.
 The second spring, located over the magazine tube, serves as the barrel recoil spring, allowing the barrel to recoil several inches into the receiver.
 The 11-48 differs from the Model 11 in the friction ring placed at the forward end of the barrel recoil spring.
 The Model 11 had a brass friction ring with one blunt end and one beveled end.
 The ring fit into a corresponding cut in the barrel underlug.
 For heavy loads, the ring was turned with the beveled end facing the lug.
 For lighter loads, the blunt end was turned to face the lug.
 The 11-48 features a similar friction ring system but in later production years, it was modified to be self-adjusting so as to work with all loads.

 In 1956, Remington introduced the gas-operated Model 58, which proved more expensive to make than the Model 11–48, and was also less reliable and heavier.
 Remington chose to replace the Model 58 with a model that combined its best features with those of the Model 11–48.
 The resulting Model 1100 introduced in 1963 immediately replaced the Model 58 and proved so successful that it soon also replaced the Model 11–48.